What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 Age-standardised test scores: This is a way for parents to understand how their child did compared with other children who were born in the same month as their own.

-League tables: League tables are produced by the Department for Education and they allow primary schools to be ranked by many different measures, including by SATs results.
+League tables: League tables are produced by the Department for Education and they allow primary schools to be ranked by many different measures, including by the SATs results 2024.

 The DfE: This stands for the Department of Education, and this is the part of government that is tasked with all things education.